What Causes Psoriasis?

 The exact cause of psoriasis is still a mystery.
 Researchers think something sets off your immune system.
 But it's probably a combination of risk factors and triggers.

 Little bits of your DNA, called genes, are instructions for your cells.
 They control your eye and hair color, whether you can taste certain things, and the other ways your body works.
 Some genes are active only at certain times.

 When you have psoriasis, the genes that control your immune system’s signals get mixed up.
 Instead of protecting your body from invaders, as it's designed to do, it promotes inflammation and turns skin cells on overdrive.

 Scientists have found about 25 genes that are different in people with psoriasis.
 They think it takes more than one to cause the disease, and they're looking for the main ones.

 About 10 in every 100 people have genes that make them more likely to get psoriasis, but only two or three of them actually do.

-Skin injury: A cut, scrape, bug bite, infection, bad sunburn, or even too much scratching can trigger the condition.
+A cut, scrape, bug bite, infection, or too much scratching can trigger the condition.

 People who are obese tend to get plaques in their skin creases and folds.